Valentine’s Day is just around the corner!

 - 150 gram/5.4 oz good quality semi-sweet chocolate

-- 4 cold eggs (I decided to reduce an egg after taking the ingredient picture)
+- 4 cold eggs (I decided to reduce an egg after taking the ingredient picture which shows 5 eggs.)

 - A pinch of salt